Young-TW/slidev/slides.md

 ---

-# 申請 Github 帳號
+# Applicate Github account

-直接在瀏覽器搜尋 Github
+Searching Github on browser.
-然後辦好一個帳號
+Than applicate an account.
-因為之前有先請各位註冊
+Because we asked everyone to register bofore.
-這邊就先不教如何註冊 Github 帳號
+We won't teach you how to register Github account here.

 <style>
 h1 {